VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### 3.3.2 Implement Changes to Parcel Definition in CAMA Data

-Existing CAMA data software solutions offer advanced data maintenance capabilities and should accommodate a parcel definition change to separate and sellable pieces of real estate.
+Existing CAMA data software offers advanced data maintenance capabilities and should accommodate a parcel definition change to separate and sellable pieces of real estate, per [Recommendation 1](#recommendation-1-update-parcel-definition-in-vermont-statute).
 Data entry and maintenance practices will need to adjust to reflect these changes.

 ### 3.3.3 Normalize Actual Year Built, Effective Year Built, and Unit Count Information